 It’s pretty sad and weird not knowing when my next pre-wedding shoot will take place.
 However, looking back at this London engagement shoot really cheered me up!

-If you’re wondering why a pre-wedding shoot is important and why I include them in all my package, head to this blog post.
+If you’re wondering why a pre-wedding shoot is important, head to this blog post.

 If you like my work and are looking for a 2020 / 2021 wedding photographer, do get in touch using my contact form.
 I would love to hear from you, and my 2021 calendar is filling up fast.
 If you are a couple who love climbing trees, even better.
 I think we will get on!